auschoi96/fe-all-stars-ldp-dispatcher/README.md

 - Access to a Databricks workspace with Unity Catalog
 - Python 3.8+ for local development

+**Follow these steps carefull as Genie Spaces must be created via the UI **

 ### Quick Start

 1. **Deploy everything** (data generator, DLT pipeline, and Flask app):